 The mayonnaise can be made up to 2 days ahead; store refrigerated in an airtight container until ready to us.

 To Make The Burger Patties: Combine the lamb, oregano, garlic, coriander, cumin, salt, pepper, and egg in a large bowl and, using your clean hands, mix until just combined.
 Split the meat into 4 equal portions and shape each piece into a patty that is 1/2-inch-thick and roughly 1/2-inch wider than the burger buns.

 Using your thumb, make a 1-inch-wide indentation in the center of each patty in order to help the burgers cook more evenly.
 Heat a grill pan or outdoor grill to medium high (about 450°F to 550°F).
 When the grill is ready, use tongs to rub the grate with several layers of paper towels soaked in vegetable oil.

 You can assemble the patties up to 4 hours in advance.
 Store covered in the refrigerator until ready to cook.

-To assemble: Spread about 1 tablespoon of the mayonnaise on each top and bottom bun (you may have some mayo leftover).
+To Serve The Burgers: Spread about 1 tablespoon of the mayonnaise on each top and bottom bun (you may have some mayo leftover).
 Divide red onions and cucumber slices amongst burger roll bottoms, top with a patty, then garnish each with arugula and feta.
 Top with the bun and serve immediately.